 National Park Service

-There are many opportunities to get involved with the NPS in the DC area, from helping out with maintenance on the National Mall and memorials to removing invasive plants at local parks to cleaning up trails.
+There are many opportunities to get involved with the National Park Service in the DC area, from helping out with maintenance on the National Mall and memorials to removing invasive plants at local parks to cleaning up trails.
+Among them are often opportunities for kids to contribute their time and efforts, too — find them through the Volunteer.gov website.

 Per a KFDC reader (below): Catholic Charities has chapters in DC, MD and VA.
 There are tons of one-time and ongoing volunteer opportunities, including for families.
 For instance, they seek family mentors to be paired with a refugee family, to welcome them and help them learn the area, etc.